Prostitution in Iran: After 1979 revolution

 The new religious government demolished the prostitution district and punished prostitution with lashing.
 Establishing brothels is also a criminal act, subject to 1–10 years imprisonment, if not subject to death sentence.

-After the 1979 revolution, Prostitutes are visible on street corners of the major cities.
-Many of them are runaways from poor and broken homes.

 From the 1990s, Dubai became famous in the United Arab Emirates as a place for the sex trade of Iranian women, but it was from the late 2000s that other countries neighboring Iran, including Turkey, Georgia, and Iraqi Kurdistan, had a high number of Iranian female prostitutes hosted.
 After this, Iranian women quickly became more popular throughout the region for prostitution.
 The income of Iranian prostitutes in neighboring countries is considered high but risky.

 In 2002, the moderate Iranian newspaper Entekhab estimated that there were close to 85,000 prostitutes in Tehran alone.
 Prostitution is rampant in Tehran; "the streets are full of working girls ... part of the landscape, blending in with everything else."

 In 2008, General Reza Zarei, the Tehran police chief, was arrested in a brothel with six prostitutes.
 His arrest caused embarrassment for the government of President Ahmadinejad because Zarei was in charge of vice in Tehran.
 The prosecutor in the case remarked that Zarei exploited his office to profit materially from prostitution.

-In the 2010s, The "white skin" of Iranian women and the "large size of their hips" became famous in the Middle East and later became an internet meme.

 According to Farahnaz Salimi, head of Aaftaab Society, an NGO for social damages controlling and prevention, there are about 10,000 female sex workers in Tehran.
 Among these sex workers, there are married women or female clerks, too.
 According to her reports, the average price of having sex with sex workers is 600,000 rials (60,000 tomans which is about US$14.28).
 The price can be as high as some hundred thousand tomans (= some million rials) for a night.
 The lowest price is 50,000 rials (= 5,000 tomans).
 (Price information is based on currency exchange rates of spring 2016).

-In 2017 it was estimated that there were 228,700 prostitutes in Iran and that the number was on the rise.

 Another report in 2021, said prostitution in Iran became more widespread using the Internet and some websites listed millions of women from all over Iran.

+Leading Causes

+Prostitution in Iran is exacerbated by multiple causes.